Examples

 CREATE (misha)-[:KNOWS {how: 'coworkers'}]->(jensen)

-In this case, the relationship is not created in the graph.
+In this case, the relationship is not created because it is missing the since property which is in conflict with an existing constraint.

 Error message